 In accordance with Document and Record-keeping Regulations, the Company stores and manages documents (or their versions stored on electronic media) under the responsibility of the managers of each office.
 These documents are the records of important meetings that Directors attend, such as the General Meeting of Shareholders, meetings of the Board of Directors, and meetings of the Group Management Conference, or they are the documents decided by the Directors requesting managerial decisions.
 Directors and Audit & Supervisory Board Members can view the stored and managed documents (or their versions stored on electronic media) based on the Document and Record-keeping Regulations, as necessary.

-We have established the IT Security Working Group and the IT Control Working Group to continuously consider and reconfigure our information management.
+We have established the Information Security Working Group to continuously consider and reconfigure our information management.

 3. Regulations regarding management of risk of losses and other systems